Welcome to our gallery focusing on the gorgeous, contemporary Orchard Way project, a home designed by Mcleod Bovell.

 Looking down toward the patio, we see rich wood panels bisecting the concrete expanse.
 A unique outdoor gas fireplace strip stands across form the pool, at left.

 With the interior lit up at night, light spills out over the patio.
-We see the master bedroom on this lower floor, while the expansive open-plan living spaces upstairs loom overhead.
+We see the primary bedroom on this lower floor, while the expansive open-plan living spaces upstairs loom overhead.

 Approached from the street, the home is private and snug, wrapped tight with a minimum of openings.